wazuh/wazuh-documentation/source/wazuh-agent/wazuh_agent_package_linux.rst

 Installing Wazuh agent
 ----------------------

 #.
 On your terminal, install the Wazuh agent.
-You can choose installation or deployment:
+You can choose between installation or deployment:

     a) Installation: